douglascm/timescale_assignment/README.md

     * Run `git clone git@github.com:douglascm/timescale_assignment.git .`
     * Run `git push -u origin <default-branch>`

-## Development with vscode and devcontainer.json
+## Development with VScode and devcontainer.json

-We can use Dockerfile for building our development environment as well as our prod environment, but first we must install the prerequisites.
+We can use Dockerfile for building our development environment as well as our prod environment, but first, we must install the prerequisites.

 * [Install Docker](https://docs.docker.com/desktop/install/windows-install/)
 * [Install vscode](https://code.visualstudio.com/download)
 * [Install vscode: Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-Navigate to project folder and run `code .` opening vscode.
+Navigate to the project folder and run `code .` opening VScode.

 ### Create the image locally and run
 Run `docker-compose build --no-cache`.

 Run `docker-compose -p timescale_assignment up --build` on the current project folder.
 The project tests will start running, then the app itself.

-Run `docker run -it --entrypoint=/bin/bash timescale_assignment` to navigate files in the continer.
+Run `docker run -it --entrypoint=/bin/bash timescale_assignment` to navigate files in the container.

 ## Project Layout